 Legal Advice for Consumers' Rights — 46 results

-Written by attorney Hailey Gallant, about 1 year ago.
+Written by attorney Hailey Gallant, over 1 year ago.

 Many consumers have told us that they get several calls a day on their cell phones from a debt collector or creditor who is trying to collect a debt.
 Collection calls to cell phones can be... more

 Written by attorney Ronald Burdge, almost 2 years ago.

 Credit is critical in our society.
 This Legal Guide talks about the rights that you have when you apply for credit, the laws that are involved, and answers questions about your right to credit.

 Written by attorney Michael T Millar, about 1 year ago.

 Under the New Jersey Consumer Fraud Act, one commits an act of consumer fraud in any one of three ways: (1) affirmative misrepresentations, (2) knowing omissions, and (3) certain regulatory... more

 Written by attorney David McCormack, over 1 year ago.